Taranaki Rhododendron Gardens - Kiwi Guide Stories

 The Taranaki Rhododendron Gardens tour is perfectly timed to visit a generous sampling of hand-picked private gardens and established plantings that feature stunning rhododendron collections.

-We visit the week before the Taranaki Rhododendron Festival, which is the perfect time to take advantage of all the preparations to make these sites look their best.
+We visit before the Taranaki Rhododendron Festival, which is the perfect time to take advantage of all the preparations to make these sites look their best.
+Also to our advantage, is getting to enjoy all the best features of the garden without the crowds of the Festival.

+Our tour kicks off in Auckland and once we’re all together and everyone is aboard with their luggage loaded, we jump on the southern motorway.
 I find the real beauty of these tours is in the people and the mix of great New Zealanders coming together to explore our country and have some fun.

 First stop, (not including morning tea of course!) is Carmel Farm where Rachel, our host, welcomes us into her lovely, renovated farmhouse built in 1931 just north of Piopio.
 As we dine on a delicious light lunch we are overlooking the rolling hills of the Anselmi Farm.